IntelliTect/Coalesce/docs/stacks/vue/overview.md

 ## Getting Started

-Check out [Getting Started with Vue](/stacks/vue/getting-started.md) if you haven't already to learn how to get a new Coalesce Vue project up and running.
+Check out [Getting Started with Vue](/stacks/vue/getting-started.md) to learn how to get a new Coalesce Vue project up and running.

 ## TypeScript Layers